The Burrow: Is Percy Bewitched?

-Of all the theories that have come forward to explain Percy Weasley’s behavior in Order of the Phoenix, perhaps the one that gets the least respect says that Percy is not his own man; he has been put under an Imperius Curse.
+Of all the theories that have come forward to explain Percy Weasley’s behavior in Harry Potter and the Order of the Phoenix, perhaps the one that gets the least respect says that Percy is not his own man; he has been put under the Imperius Curse.

 To be sure, there are other and simpler explanations for most, if not all, of his changed attitude toward Harry and his strange conduct toward his own family.
 His own ambition has blinded him.
 He has a tendency to believe the “party line,” such as what the Ministry was publicizing about Harry.
 He shares the attitude with many of your darker wizards and witches, that the dignity of old wizarding blood (and galleons) counts for something.
 Or perhaps he has really gone over to the dark side of his own free will.
 Any of the same things could be (and have been) theorized about Fudge too.
 But the Imperius Curse?
 If Dumbledore didn’t think Fudge was under one, why believe that Percy was?
 And where is there any evidence that Percy has been bewitched?

 Okay, I’ll admit, the positive evidence is a bit thin.
 But let’s not be too hasty in dismissing this theory from view.
 It is, after all, possible.
 And until we have more information, until we see evidence that proves this theory impossible, we should keep it open and give it due consideration.